Orbital Optimization in Selected Configuration Interaction Methods: Optimization Strategies

 \subsection{Fully coupled optimization}

-The slow convergence rate of uncoupled methods suggests, as has been observed in MCSCF settings, that it is important to take into account the coupling between CI and orbital parameters in order to achieve rapid convergence.
+The slow convergence rate of uncoupled methods suggests, as has been observed in CASSCF settings, that it is important to take into account the coupling between CI and orbital parameters in order to achieve rapid convergence.
+Even though these fully coupled methods can update both the CI coefficients and the orbital parameters, we instead update the CI coefficients through Hamiltonian diagonalization at the next iteration since this ensures reaching the minimum in the CI subspace.